Manipulation Isn’t Genius — It’s Human: Why You’re Easier to Control Than You Think

 I never force anyone.
 Why would I?
 People love volunteering for their own cages.
 You just have to make it feel like comfort.
 A nod, a compliment, a well-timed silence — they hand you the reins and thank you for holding them.
 They call it trust.
 I call it common sense.
 I don’t lie, not really; I just edit.
 Trim the truth until it fits the story they already want to hear.
 It’s not cruelty — it’s management.
 Everyone wants direction, they just don’t like admitting it.
 And when they follow you, eyes soft, waiting for permission to breathe?
 That’s not control.
 That’s devotion dressed in denial.
 Tell me that doesn’t feel divine.

-The Experiment — How to Trap a Friend Without Meaning To
+The Experiment: How to Manipulate Someone Without Meaning To

 Pick a friend — not your best one, just reliable enough to feel guilty.
 Do them a small favour they never asked for: fix something, bring coffee, feed their cat.
 Don’t brag.
 Just let that warm, awkward gratitude rot quietly in their gut for a day or two.
 Then ask for something bigger.
 Not insane — just big enough to sting their conscience if they say no. They won’t.
 They’ll nod, maybe mumble about “returning the favour,” and boom — you’ve got them.
 That, right there, is manipulation : a guilt trip disguised as kindness.
 It’s not genius; it’s human nature.
 People will hand you what you want just to feel like good people.

-The Last Trick — You Were Never Just Reading
+The Final Trick: You Were Never Just Reading — You Were Being Pulled

 You’re still reading.
 Knew you would.
 Don’t lie — you felt the pull.
 The rhythm, the tease, the tiny hooks in every line.
 That’s control, and you liked it.
 And now you’re thinking about that experiment, aren’t you?
 You’ll tell yourself it’s just curiosity, a harmless test.
 You’ll pick a mate, pull the trick, watch it work, and laugh like it was all just psychology.
 It won’t feel wrong.
 It’ll feel easy.
 That’s the point.